angular/flex-layout/docs/documentation/fxHide-API.md

 ### Using Responsive API

 When a mediaQuery range activates, the directive instances will be notified.
-If the current activate mediaQuery range (and its associated alias) are not used, then the static API value is restored as the fallback value.
+If the current activated mediaQuery range (and its associated alias) are not used, then the static API value is restored as the fallback value.

 The *fallback* solution uses a **`largest_range-to-smallest_range`** search algorithm.
 Consider the following: